Skip to main content

 Your bones are your body’s support system.
 Bone constantly breaks down and new bone is built – like a road that gets potholes which are filled in on an ongoing basis.
 Your bones keep growing and are at their peak bone mass by about age 30.
 By the time you reach your mid-40s, you lose bone faster than new bone is built.
 This is when your risk begins to increase for osteoporosis.

 Several risk factors for osteoporosis are in your control, such as your eating habits, physical activity, smoking or drinking alcohol, and calcium and vitamin D intake.
-However there are many risk factors you can do nothing about, like your genetics and family history, being female, your age, ethnicity and the need to take medications to manage other aspects of your health.
+However there are many risk factors you can do nothing about, like your genetics and family history, your sex, your age, ethnicity and the need to take medications to manage other aspects of your health.

 Genetics play an important role in your risk for osteoporosis: at least 70% of an individual’s risk for osteoporosis is determined by genetics.
 Keeping your bones strong and healthy may help to reduce your chance of getting osteoporosis later in life.
 Osteoporosis usually appears around the age of 60 but some types of the disease can develop as early as your 30s.